vmware-archive/nsx-edge-gen/README.md

 ## Edge Service Gateways
 For every instance of edge service gateway to be created, specify its name, cli credentials, its gateway ip (can be the same for all instances) as well as certs needed to generate.

-Based on the certs section within each edge gateway entry, self-signed certs can be generated for the specified system and org domains (under esg -> certs -> config).
+Based on the certs section within each edge gateway entry, self-signed certs can be generated for the specified system and org domains (under esg -> ert_certs -> config).
 If certs already exist, then insert the key and cert contents under certs section to be loaded into the loadbalancers.
 Or if a global cert is already available on the NSX, specify the cert id associated with the cert.
+Similarly, certs can be generated for individual isolation segments (check for iso_certs in below snippet).
+If no config section is present under individual iso_certs section, then the ert certs would be used for those isolation segments.

 Example:
 ```